kylemtucker/kyle-got-gadgets/README.md

 This is a project I have been developing independently, which uses an Arduino Uno board to control a basic visual interface, as well as vending operations for a home-made vending machine.
 This project can verify the validity of transactions using a custom cryptologically secure hash-function that is decoded on a host computer, which monitors mobile payment.

+### Cart Turn Signals

+Shopping at Whole Foods as an Amazon Prime Now shopper has its own set of challenges.
+One such challenge revolves around maintaining a proper social distance while navigating store aisles.
+This cart turn signal gadget is mountable on any cart, and provides a means of communicating your intention of travel with other customers!

 <!-- Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown